 - Slowly take up slack in tow lines before accelerating to watersports speeds.
 Jerking the slack out of a tow line can cause high forces on the rope and towing equipment.
 This may cause the rope or equipment to break and the rope to snap back at occupants of your boat and at the towed person. - Never put your arm, head or any other part of your body through the handle/bridle of the ski or wakeboarding line, nor wrap the line around any part of the body at any time.
 If you fall, the line will tighten and forcefully constrict around your body part and may result in amputation. - DO NOT ski near swimming areas, beaches, personal watercraft, or other vessels/boats. - Never attempt land or dock starts.
 These activities will increase your risk of injury or death. - DO NOT jump from a boat that is moving at any speed, nor enter or exit the water when the engine is running. - DO NOT "back up" to anyone in the water; they will be in danger of hitting the spinning propeller which can cause severe injury or death. - DO NOT follow directly behind another boat or skier/rider without leaving an adequate safe distance in case that towed person falls into the water.
 You will need ample time and distance to maneuver your boat away from that person in the water and to avoid their tow boat which will be circling back to retrieve their downed person. - DO NOT participate in towed watersports at night.
 It is illegal and other boats will not be able to see you, nor will they anticipate or expect your presence behind the towing boat.
-Furthermore, once you fall they will not see you swimming. - DO NOT tow with multiple skier/riders with different length ropes. - DO NOT ski in limited visibility conditions.
+Furthermore, once you fall they will not see you swimming. - Never use different line lengths if towing more than one person or towable.
+Each person or towed device must be the same distance from the boat. - DO NOT ski in limited visibility conditions.